zoocandoit/Auto-VTIP/README.md

 ** auto-using VirusTotal api malicious IP filtering **

-AUTO_VTIP is a Python tool for automated IP address analysis using the VirusTotal API.
+auto-VTIP is a Python tool for automated IP address analysis using the VirusTotal API.
 This tool allows you to analyze single IP addresses or bulk IP addresses efficiently.

 ## Usage
 main.py [-h] [-s SINGLE_ENTRY] [-i IP_LIST] [-V]